 Energetic Principles of Photosynthesis

-Oxygenic photosynthesis is the metabolic process by which light energy, water, and carbon dioxide are converted to oxygen and chemical energy.
-Photosynthesis occurs in specialized organelles called chloroplasts, which are bounded by a two-to-four-membrane envelope and filled with a granular matrix called the stroma [3].
+Oxygenic photosynthesis is the metabolic process by which light energy, water, and carbon dioxide are converted to oxygen and carbohydrate.
+Photosynthesis in eukaryotic phytoplankton occurs specialized organelles called chloroplasts, which, depending upon taxa, are bounded by a two-to-four-membrane envelope and filled with a granular matrix called the stroma [3].
 The stroma comprises a concentrated solution of proteins, including the enzymes used in carbon dioxide fixation.
-Within the stroma are thylakoids, membrane-bound compartments containing pigments and electron carriers.
+Within the stroma are thylakoids, membranes containing pigments and electron carriers.
 The thylakoid membrane is composed of a polar lipid bilayer, and embedded in it is photosystem II (PSII), a multi-subunit protein complex [3].

-PSII consists of 17 transmembrane subunits, three membrane-extrinsic subunits, and more than 40 cofactors, including the Mn cluster, chlorophylls, carotenoids, plastoquinones, and Fe2+.
+PSII consists of 17 transmembrane protein subunits, three membrane-extrinsic protein subunits, and more than 40 cofactors, including the Mn cluster, chlorophylls, carotenoids, plastoquinones, and Fe2+.
 Ca2+, and Cl- ions [16,17].
-During photosynthesis, its crucial function is to catalyze light-induced charge separation and water oxidation, transferring electrons from a donor to acceptor molecules and producing molecular oxygen [16].
+During photosynthesis, PSII catalyzes light-induced charge separation and water oxidation, transferring electrons from a donor to acceptor molecules and producing molecular oxygen [16].

 In PSII, photons are captured by light-harvesting chlorophyll molecules, composed of a central magnesium atom surrounded by cyclic tetrapyrrole [3].
 Absorption of a photon by a chlorophyll molecule initiates a transition from the ground state to an electrically excited state.
-The excitation energy is distributed variably among three pathways: photochemistry, dissipation as heat (DNPQ), and re-emission as fluorescence (ChlF) [18].
-The energy directed to photochemistry by antenna pigments undergoes inductive resonance transfer, eventually reaching the reaction center of PSII [3].
+The excitation energy is distributed variably among three pathways: photochemistry, dissipation as heat (NonPhotochemicalQuenching, NPQ), and re-emission as fluorescence (ChlF) [18].
+Energy directed towards photochemistry by antenna pigments first undergoes rounds of inductive resonance transfer among multiple pigments, before eventually reaching the reaction center of PSII where actual photochemistry occurs [3].
 The reaction center, P680, is composed of a Chl a heterodimer PD1 and PD2 [17,19].

-When P680 is raised to its excited state, P680+, it transfers an electron to an acceptor molecule and congruently withdraws an electron from a donor molecule [3].
+When P680 is raised to its excited state, P680+, it transfers an electron to an initial acceptor molecule and then withdraws an electron from a donor molecule [3].
 On the acceptor side, P680+ first passes an electron to pheophytin (Phe).
-The electron from reduced Phe is transferred to plastoquinone A (QA), followed by plastoquinone B (QB) [17].
-Once QB is fully reduced by receiving two electrons, the electrons are passed to the mobile plastoquinone pool in the lipid phase of the thylakoid membrane [3].
-On the donor side, an electron is extracted from the manganese cluster in PSII, thereby reducing a tyrosine residue D1-Tyr-161 (Yz) [20].
-P680+ receives an electron from YZ, returning it to its original state, P680.
+The electron from reduced Phe is transferred to plastoquinone A (QA), followed by transfer to plastoquinone B (QB) [17].
+Once QB is fully reduced by receiving two electrons, the reduced QB is released, carrying the electrons into the mobile plastoquinone pool in the lipid phase of the thylakoid membrane [3].
+On the donor side, P680+ returns to its ground state P680 by taking an electron from a tyrosine residue D1-Tyr-161 (Yz).
+Yz in turn extracts an electron from the manganese cluster in PSII[20]..

-Figure 1: Pathway of s-state cycling and the electron transfer in PSII.
-Successive PSII charge separations extract electrons from the Mn cluster, inducing four increasingly oxidized states.
-After accumulating four oxidizing equivalents, 2 H2O molecules are oxidized to 1 O2.
+Figure 1: Pathway of S-state cycling and the electron transfer in PSII.
+Successive PSII charge separations extract successive electrons from the Mn cluster, inducing four increasingly oxidized states.
+After accumulating four oxidizing equivalents, 2 H2O molecules are oxidized to 1 O2 and four protons released to the lumenal side of the thylakoid.

 S-State Cycling